typedb/typedb-docs/0001-typedb/02-docs.md

 ## Thinking in TypeQL and TypeDB

-The backbone of any TypeDB database is the representation of your domain: the [schema](02-dev/02-schema.md).
+The backbone of any TypeDB database is the representation of our domain: the [schema](02-dev/02-schema.md).
 A TypeDB schema is the blueprint of a TypeDB database.
 Using [TypeQL](../11-query/00-overview.md) language, we define a schema to model a domain true to nature.
 The schema is made up of a set of types and rules, which harness object-oriented principles and logical deduction.